St Peter upon Cornhill: King Lucius plaque

 The London historian John Stow, writing at the end of the 16th century, reported "there remaineth in this church a table whereon is written, I know not by what authority, but of a late hand, that King Lucius founded the same church to be an archbishop's see metropolitan, and chief church of his kingdom, and that it so endured for four hundred years".
 The "table" (tablet) seen by Stow was destroyed when the medieval church was burnt in the Great Fire of London, but before this time a number of writers had recorded what it said.
 The text of the original tablet as printed by John Weever in 1631 began:

-Be hit known to al men, that the yeerys of our Lord God an clxxix [AD 179].
+Be hit known to al men, that the yeerys of our Lord God an [AD 179].
 Lucius the fyrst christen kyng of this lond, then callyd Brytayne, fowndyd the fyrst chyrch in London, that is to sey, the Chyrch of Sent Peter apon Cornhyl, and he fowndyd ther an Archbishoppys See, and made that Chirch the Metropolitant, and cheef Chirch of this kingdom...

 A replacement, in the form of an inscribed brass plate, was set up after the Great Fire and still hangs in the church vestry.
 The text of the brass plate has been printed several times, for example by George Godwin in 1839, and an engraving of it was included in Robert Wilkinson's Londina Illustrata (1819–25).